RektInPieces/atypicalbloglive/content/posts/Cali1(SF).md

 After that, we just roamed around the wharf in the night.
 It was pretty interesting to hear seals, but I didn't really see them that night (note: I later saw them in the morning, but failed to take a picture).

-We looked through some souvenier shops before doing something I wouldn't recommend: roaming San Francisco by ourselves after midnight.
+We looked through some souvenir shops before doing something I wouldn't recommend: roaming San Francisco by ourselves after midnight.

 ## Uh, why not?

 Well, we were definitely inexperienced with San Fran, and also under the age of 18.
-The
+The idea of roaming by ourselves may have felt great, but in practice, was a lot less intelligent than we thought.

+We ran through the streets of SF, and through random chance, arrived at the Coit Tower in the middle of the